mohamad-supangat/Quote_today/README.md

-# Inuyasha
+# Hagure Yuusha No Estetica

-Kagome Higurashi
+Ohtorizawa Akatsuki

-It's nice not to be alone.
+Transfer students, no mater what world or time they're in - exist to be stared at.